Narrowboating with kids: family guide to canal boat holidays

 Gayton Marina, Northampton

-We had a blast exploring the canals from Gayton Marina, and Stoke Bruerne is a must-stop-at for the quaintest canal-side village ever.
+We made a big vacay splash exploring the canals from Gayton Marina, and Stoke Bruerne is a must-stop-at for the quaintest canal-side village ever.
 You can also head in the other direction if you have time and meander over to Warwick Castle.

 Hilperton Marina, Bath